viktorsmari/smariblog/projects.md

 ## IMMI

 I'm a co-founder of the [International Modern Media Institute][8] and served as its first executive director.
 I am now a board member of that organization.

-## Icelandic Pirate Party

-I co-founded the Icelandic Pirate Party and stood as their number one candidate in Iceland's south constituency in the 2013 general elections.
-We got three wonderful people into the parliament, but we were a couple of hundred votes short in my constituency.
-Now I'm not serving any role for the Pirates, execept insofar as I frequently rant about Pirate politics and try to help the party from afar.

 ## Older projects